 How Baron, Herskowitz, and Cohen Can Help

 If you’re dealing with a pre-delivery service fee on a lease buyout and feel that it’s unwarranted, Baron, Herskowitz, and Cohen can help you protect your rights.
 Our firm has extensive experience in consumer rights cases, and we’re here to help you navigate any unlisted or excessive fees.
 Our team can review your lease agreement, advise on the legality of the charges, and take action to secure reimbursement or fair terms for your buyout.
-Don’t let hidden fees burden your lease buyout—reach out to Baron, Herskowitz, and Cohen for a consultation on how we can assist.
+Don’t let hidden fees burden your lease buyout—reach out to Baron, Herskowitz, and Cohen for a free consultation on how we can assist.